Athletes bemused by Sochi haters

 "It's just like, 'Yo, you're not here.
 You don't even know how sweet it is'."

-Social media has been buzzing with jokes about Sochi's provisions, including a widely-publicized photograph of twin toilets, but the athletes have been praising the facilities.
+Social media has been buzzing with jokes about Sochi's provisions, including a widely-publicised photograph of twin toilets, but the athletes have been praising the facilities.

 "REALLY IMPRESSED"